 Yogyakarta has a unique old-town charm.
 The growing urbanization blends well with the rich Javanese culture.
-You can explore many things, from cultural heritage, and historical remains, to beautiful landscapes in Indonesia’s former capital.
+You can explore many things, from the cultural heritage, and historical remains, to beautiful landscapes in Indonesia’s former capital.

 Start on Saturday!